poojapk0605/poojapk0605/README.md

 ### 🔹 AskNeu (In Progress)
 MLOps pipeline deployed on GKE for chatbot automation at Northeastern University.
 - Vertex AI model + Airflow ETL pipeline
-- GCS for storage and GKE for deployment
+- GCS for storage and GKE for deployment with Istio services and Grafana, Prometheus for monitoring.
 - Built with GitHub Actions for CI/CD automation

 ### 🔹 [Portfolio Website](https://poojapk0605.github.io/)